BitskiCo/bitski-ios/README.md

 ## Requirements

-- Currently supports iOS 11 only
+- Currently only supports iOS 11 and above

 ## Installation